aravindmanoharan/Self-Driving-Car-V1/README.md

 pip install tensorflow
 ```

-Please check the requirements.txt file for all the packages whcih you need to install.
+Please check the requirements.txt file for all the packages which you need to install.
 Most of the packages can be installed using the pip package manager.

 ## CNN Architecture

 The architecture is inspired by this [NVIDIA paper](https://arxiv.org/abs/1604.07316) on End to End Learning for Self-Driving Cars.
 But since our dataset is not very much complex, we just used a simple architecture than what was implemented in that paper.
-The architecture consists of three convolutional layers with a kernal size of 3 x 3 with no strides and followed by three fully connected layers.
+The architecture consists of three convolutional layers with a kernel size of 3 x 3 with no strides and followed by three fully connected layers.
 The convolutional layers may perform as feature extractions and the the fully connected layers may function as a controller for steering.

 ## Data Preprocessing